MathiasStadler/rust_errors_handling/Rust_Error_Box_Dyn.md

 ## 04 - Bubble up the error

+- When you don’t have enough context to handle the error, you can bubble up (propagate) the error to the caller function

 > for this examples need we the crate reqwest with features = ["blocking","json"]

 ```bash